The following are some of our most frequently-asked questions regarding Student Employment at Brockport:

 Graduate students All student employment options are open to graduate students.
 In addition, graduate students may qualify for teaching or research graduate assistantships.
 Information about these positions is available from your major department, and on Handshake.

 International students have additional requirements and limitations.

 All campus jobs pay at least the Federal minimum wage.
 We operate evaluation and wage-step processes, so it is possible to earn more based on performance and longevity.
 Most jobs schedule eight to 12 hours per week.
 Working more than 20 hours per week may hurt grades, so we normally restrict students employed on campus to no more than 20 hours per week.

-Students get a paycheck every two weeks; those students receiving Federal Work-Study are required to use money for educational related expenses.
-We encourage direct deposit of your paycheck for on-campus jobs.
+Students get a paycheck every two week and we encourage direct deposit of your paycheck for on-campus jobs.
 This ensures you can receive paychecks over semester breaks and in a timely fashion.
-Direct deposit forms are available online, or you can pick one up at Payroll (Allen Administration Building, 4th floor) or Student Employment (Rakov Center, Room 101).
+Direct deposit forms are available online.

-This requirement promotes the employment of Federal Work-Study students in community service activities and provides an opportunity for an institution to meet the seven percent community service expenditure requirement.
+This requirement promotes the employment of Federal Work-Study students in community service activities and provides an opportunity for an institution.
 This would include students employed in projects that teach civics in schools, raise awareness of government functions or resources or increase civic participation.